ImeneYAHIAOUI/al-newbank/adr/adr002-collecting-metrics-in-sdk.md

 * Ease of integration with Prometheus.
 * Utilizing Prometheus allows for real-time visualization of metrics.
 * Prometheus is known for its scalability, making it well-suited for handling increasing volumes of metrics as the system expands.
-* Ability to quickly detect and resolve payment-related issues.

 Cons: